archfirst/trader-desktop/README.md

 Trader Desktop
 ==============

-Demonstrates a highly interactive and visaul trading desktop.
+Demonstrates the use of Socket.IO to push trades from a Node.js server to a Backbone-based client.